axewizardbgg/guards-cairn-1e-adventure/src/Story.md

 _Ervig enters your quarters without knocking: "Alright well we know the stakes, let me give you a rundown on what to expect.
 This isn't like the raid in the Slums, there isn't going to be thugs rushing at us, and there's no time constraint.
 This is going to be excrutiatingly civil.
 Halmoor won't outright refuse any reasonable request, but he isn't going to make it easy for us.
 He's not stupid, so it we find something and it seems extremely convenient, it most likely means he wanted us to find it."_

 _After a brief pause to think, Ervig continues: "I also highly advise we all stick together, and never lose eyesight of one another.
-Let me handle Halmoor, if we make any mistakes he'll take advantage of it.
+Let me handle Halmoor, if we make any mistakes he'll take advantage of it, so don't try to steal anything from him or it will just end up badly for all of us.
 I think the best approach is to have you all searching, I'll be keeping an eye on Halmoor and any servants he has on hand, as well as keeping notes on anything we confiscate from him.
 We'll go room by room and search anything and everything.
 Any last questions before we make our way to the Halmoor Estate?"_

 Players can ask any questions or make last minute adjustments, once they are ready, we continue: